ELDT Full Course

 Upon completion, students will receive two certificates: one for the 390-hour ZST-206 course and one for the 210-hour ZST-207 course.

-Upcoming Classes in Fort Dodge, IA: (start dates are subject to change)
+Upcoming CDL Course Start Dates in Fort Dodge, IA: (Subject to Change):

 Entrance Requirements